 Note: If a good is prohibited, that prohibition applies regardless of how it is brought into or taken out of the country.
 Whether a trader carries the goods in their hand luggage, or packages and transports them via sea, road, rail, air or post, it remains illegal.

-The reason the government regulates these goods is to control quality and quantity.
-For example, to protect South African citizens’ health, livestock, animal hair, and honey imports require a sanitary-phytosanitary certificate..
+To protect South African citizens’ health, livestock, animal hair, and honey imports require a phytosanitary certificate.
 Gambling equipment imports are regulated to protect social health, and used goods not manufactured in South Africa are regulated for import to protect local industries.